-1. This shows the anatomy of the shoulder joint, including the tendons of the rotator cuff.
+Fig1.
+Demonstrates the anatomy of the shoulder joint, including the rotator cuff.

 The rotator cuff is a group of muscles and tendons in the shoulder that are needed for function and stability.
-The cuff can be injured partially, completely, or gradually wear down over time.
+The rotator cuff consists of the supraspinatus, infraspinatus, subscapularis and teres minor muscles and tendons.

 Attribution for Images